 It’s important to remember that trich can be passed nonsexually, even if you are a virgin or in a monogamous relationship, you can still get trich.

-Untreated trich in men can cause:
+Untreated trich in men

 - Urethritis or swelling of the urethra

 - Chronic bladder infections

 Untreated trich in men can also cause reproductive system complications:

 - Susceptibility to HIV